-They can also be a high stress spot when you have half an hour to get the kids fed, the dishes rinsed, the spilled cereal cleaned off the floor, and a few bites of food into your own mouth if possible.
+They can also be a high-stress spot when you have half an hour to get the kids fed, the dishes rinsed, the spilled cereal cleaned off the floor, and a few bites of food into your own mouth if possible.
 So any gift that makes the kitchen a more pleasurable place, whether during those enjoyable evenings or manic mornings, will be a welcome gift indeed.
-And when said gift costs you, the gift giver, less than $25, you’ll be pretty pleased yourself.
+And when said kitchen gadgets only cost less than $25, you’ll be pretty pleased yourself.

 Snoop has been a respected musician for decades and, surprisingly enough, a respected chef for a number of years now as well.
 And he’s quite the colorful cookbook author, too.
 Exhibit A, this line from Billionaire’s Bacon: “This is for when you on some real player sh*t and ain’t got time for that regular swine.”